 Career Month

-Career and Workforce Development Month has something for everyone!
+Career Month has something for everyone!
 Whether you have a clear idea for your career direction or you’re still trying to figure things out, Career and Workforce Development Month events are a great way to make connections to keep you moving forward.
-First year students, 4th year students, alumni and everyone in between can benefit from attending one or more of the 22+ virtual events including the Employer Advice-Career Café, Volunteer Fair, and Arts Career Round Table.
+First year students, 4th year students, alumni and everyone in between can benefit from attending one or more of the 25+ events including virtual and in-person events.

 November is a great opportunity to discover career pathways, learn about an academic program, meet with industry professionals and make professional connections!
 With a little planning you can give your career journey a boost and pave the way to multiple opportunities.

 Check out the events and workshops happening in the schedule below.
 Use the links to register and learn more.
-You can also visit careerCONNECT for upcoming event details and to register.
+You can also visit UM Connect for upcoming event details and to register.

 On this page: